JSW Infrastructure Gets Nod to Start Ops at Kolkata Berth No. 7 & Back Up Area

 The disclosure was made in compliance with SEBI Master Circular No. HO/49/14/14(7)2025-CFD-POD2/I/3762/2026 dated 30th January, 2026.
 The filing was signed by Hitesh Kanani, Company Secretary and Compliance Officer of JSW Infrastructure Limited, with Membership No. F6188.
 The intimation is in continuation of the company's earlier disclosures dated 7th July, 2025, and 15th September, 2025, related to the same project at Netaji Subhash Dock.

-What is the expected timeline for the reconstruction of Berth No. 8 to be completed, and how will it impact the overall container handling capacity at Syama Prasad Mookerjee Port?
+What is the expected timeline for the reconstruction of Berth No. 8 to be completed, and how will it impact the terminal's overall container handling capacity?

-How might JSW Kolkata Container Terminal's operational launch at NSD affect the competitive dynamics among private container terminal operators in the Kolkata-Haldia port cluster?
+How might the operationalization of JSW Kolkata Container Terminal affect the competitive dynamics among private port operators in the eastern India cargo market?

-What volume of container throughput is JSW Infrastructure targeting at Berth No. 7 in its first year of operations, and how does this align with the company's broader capacity expansion strategy?
+What volume of container throughput is JSW Infrastructure targeting at the Netaji Subhash Dock terminal in its first full year of operations?